NCJFCJ/TA2TA/wp-content/plugins/fulltext-search/readme.txt

 Do not hesistate to write to us at [Contact Us](https://fulltextsearch.org/contact/ "Contact Us") page.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the WPFTS Fast Total Search plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/fulltext-search).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin. # Security Policy ## Reporting Security Bugs Please report security bugs found in the YOUR_PLUGIN_NAME_HERE plugin's source code through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/fulltext-search).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

+== Security Policy ==

+= Reporting Security Bugs =

+Please report security bugs found in the WP Fast Total Search plugin's source code through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/fulltext-search).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Smart Excerpts (Google-like search results) and styling settings